Bearded Dragons are friendly and popular pet lizards that originate from Australia.

-When provided with a good habitat and the correct tank size, bearded dragons can live for 14 years.
+When provided with a good habitat and the correct size tank, bearded dragons can live for 14 years.

-If how you want to know how to build the perfect bearded dragon enclosure so that your beardie can live its full life then keep reading to learn about:
+If how you want to know how to build the perfect bearded dragon enclosure so that your Beardie can live to its fullest then keep reading!

 Bearded Dragon Habitat